marhar/llmuri/README.md

 - *scheme* can be "llm" or "llms" to specify that the LLM is hosted behind an https web service.
 If the scheme is ommitted, "llm" is assumed.

-- *api-spec* is the name of the LLM service.
+- *provider* is the name of the LLM API or service.

 - *host* is an optional hostname where the LLM service is located.